sudipto80/Grandpa/README.md

 So if you love testing frameworks you can use `Grandpa` with those else you can use `Grandpa` inside your project and just use if conditions.

 ## Grandpas Diction!
 Grandpa likes English.
 But feel free to teach him new languages.
 Extending is really simple and the result is awesome.
-You can now write your unit tests in your language (Well almost!)
+You can now write your unit tests in your language as shown before.

 Grandpa has several extension methods and their back tick version that improves readability.
-Here are some of his phrases.
+Here are some of his phrases (This is by no means comprehensive).
 He really likes to start his phrases with `should`.

 * `shouldBe`
 * `shouldNotBe`